damianpereira86/api-automation-training/README.md

 ## Workflow and Guidelines

 1. **Fork the Repository**: Fork this repo to your GitHub account and create a local clone.
-2. **Add collaborators**: Add your mentors as colalborators to the repo.
+2. **Add collaborators**: Add your mentors as collaborators to the repo.
 3. **Branching**: Use feature branches (e.g., `feature/milestone-1`) for your changes.
 4. **Pull Requests**: Create PRs for each milestone.
 Include a description of your changes and any challenges faced.
 Add your mentor as a reviewer.
 5. **Code Reviews**: Mentors will review your PRs on demand, providing feedback.